linuxboot/heads-wiki/Installing-and-Configuring/OS/index.md

 Heads and Operating Systems
 ====

-Since a heads only system would be very limited you will need to install at least one Operating System.
+Since a Heads only system would be very limited you will need to install at least one Operating System.
 The installation procedures vary greatly depending on which distro you choose, which version of that distro, and if you are encrypting partitions.
 Some choices you will have to make include:

 * partition table
 * LUKS encryption (yes/no)